Changissnz/selfinterest/README.md

 plan and strive for.
 There is no stochastic coincidence where there is intention from self-interest.
 Such is the wholeness that is true when there is perfect information on perceptible chains of events that occurred.
-The striking appearance loses its luster when the knowledge of its causes that were acted out by self-interest, these causes being the principle of relevance at the perceptible level, become known.
-Naivety shrivels away from cognition and replaced by this state of mind is an acceptance self-assured in the belief that the puzzle of understanding has been solved.
+The striking appearance loses its luster when the knowledge of its causes that were acted out of self-interest, these causes being the principle of relevance at the perceptible level, become known.
+Naivety shrivels away from cognition, and replaced by this state of mind is an acceptance self-assured in the belief that the puzzle of understanding has been solved.
 Thus, one's presence in that situation only intends to be entertained without being awed or flabberghasted.
 And that is if the situation is accepted.
-Otherwise, the events pre-determined for that situation are altered in qualities such as disruption and improvement.
+Otherwise, the events pre-determined for that situation are attempted alteration in qualities of disruption and improvement: patterns are broken, variants are created, splinters diverge from original cause.